 Exploration of Meaning and Purpose

-Existential therapy techniques help people explore meaninglessness, purposelessness, or feelings of emptiness in life.
+Existential treatment techniques help people explore meaninglessness, purposelessness, or feelings of emptiness in life.
 It assists in finding or creating personal meaning and purpose.
 This can be particularly helpful when people face a crisis of meaning—a period of intense questioning or uncertainty about life—because it helps them navigate the crisis and move forward.
 In these situations, it aids in understanding one’s identity, values, and beliefs.

 Existential Therapy Techniques in Crisis Situations